clash-lang/clash-lang.org/content/blog/0009-shockwaves.md

 ## Adding a splash of color

-Surfer is not limited to just showing Haskell values as text; it also has a powerful style system.
+Surfer is not limited to just showing Haskell values as text; it also has a handy style system.
 As you've already seen above, `undefined` values show up in red, but there's so much more you can do!
 Shockwaves supports Surfer's builtin styles, but also allows you to create colors of your own, and even add style variables that